kiwiproject/retrying-again/README.md

 Similar to the `ExponentialWaitStrategy`, the `FibonacciWaitStrategy` follows a pattern of waiting an increasing amount of time after each failed attempt.

-Instead of an exponential function it's (obviously) using a [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_numbers) to calculate the wait time.
+Instead of an exponential function, it's (obviously) using a [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_numbers) to calculate the wait time.

-Depending on the problem at hand, the `FibonacciWaitStrategy` might perform better and lead to better throughput than the `ExponentialWaitStrategy` - at least according to [A Performance Comparison of Different Backoff Algorithms under Different Rebroadcast Probabilities for MANETs](https://www.researchgate.net/publication/255672213_A_Performance_Comparison_of_Different_Backoff_Algorithms_under_Different_Rebroadcast_Probabilities_for_MANET%27s).
+Depending on the problem at hand, the `FibonacciWaitStrategy` might perform better and lead to better throughput than the `ExponentialWaitStrategy` - at least, according to [A Performance Comparison of Different Backoff Algorithms under Different Rebroadcast Probabilities for MANETs](https://www.researchgate.net/publication/255672213_A_Performance_Comparison_of_Different_Backoff_Algorithms_under_Different_Rebroadcast_Probabilities_for_MANET%27s).

 The implementation of `FibonacciWaitStrategy` is using an iterative version of the Fibonacci because a (naive) recursive